finos/common-cloud-controls/participants.md

-# Participants enrolled in the Common Cloud Controls project
+# Participants enrolled in the Common Cloud Controls project:
 Below is the list of [participants](governance-documents/5._Governance.md#1roles) in the {standard_name}, who have committed to the [Community Specification Contributor License Agreement](governance-documents/0._CS_Contributor_License_Agreement.md).

 ## Participants
+- Gabriele Columbro, Linux Foundation, Date of Enrollment:
-- Name, organization, Date of enrollment: MMM/DD/YYYY
+- Name, organization, Date of enrollment: 09/08/2023
 -
 -
 -